leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 - Scalar depth for the Cognitive Clutch is computed as either:
   - **Expected value:** `E[steps] = Σ_k σ(logits_ord[k])`, yielding a value in
     the closed range `[0, K]`.
-The score can then be shifted and scaled onto the calibrated step axis before Sigma normalisation.
+The score can then be shifted and scaled onto the calibrated step axis before Sigma normalization.
   - **Mid-bin mapping:** count the heads with `σ(logits_ord[k]) ≥ θ` for a configured decision threshold `θ`.
 Map that integer in `0..=K` to the representative step value for the corresponding bin.
-- This scalar is returned as the provider’s **raw depth**, then normalised by Sigma and combined per the design document.
+- This scalar is returned as the provider’s **raw depth**, then normalized by Sigma and combined per the design document.

 ### Backbone and representation